Selection and Allocation Procedure

 2. The following items are confirmed by LASA Secretariat per application.
 If the following criteria is not met, the candidate will be removed from consideration.

-- The candidate did not receive a travel grant in the Congresses 2018 or 2019.
-This includes candidates who were selected for a grant but did not attend the congress and failed to inform LASA before the congress.
+- The candidate did not receive a travel grant for the in-person Congresses 2018 or 2019.
+This includes candidates who were selected for a grant but did not attend the Congress and failed to inform LASA before the congress.
 This also includes candidates selected who cancelled last minute and the grants were not able to be allocated to another participant.

 - The candidate is presenting a paper at a panel (not a workshop/roundtable).
 The candidate agrees that the paper will be included in the electronic congress proceedings.